inexorgame-obsolete/wiki-mirror/Build.md

 ```

-NB: make sure to do *cmake ..* and *make* from a directory that is not referenced by a symlink somewhere in the path (otherwise you will have some problems with protobuf).
+Notice: make sure to do *cmake ..* and *make* from a directory that is not referenced by a symlink somewhere in the path (otherwise you will have some problems with protobuf).

 ### Working around the libudev error
 There is a known ABI change within libudev which might break libcef.so for you.